 Pregnancy is often a very exciting time in the lives of soon-to-be-mothers.
 However, like all things, a degree of preparation is always in order and appropriate.
 While some employers and places of business do grant their workers paid maternity leave at the appropriate time, this is not the case with all institutions.
 Therefore, if a woman's company does not pay for her maternity leave, she will inevitably have to do some financial planning of her own.
-Thankfully, there are a series of well thought out steps that expecting mothers can take to ensure that all goes well during their leave from work.
+If you realize you might need a loan, then you should consider tips to raise your credit score.
+Thankfully, there are a series of well thought-out steps that expecting mothers can take to ensure that all goes well during their leave from work.

+One of the notable financial tips that pregnant women can learn from entrepreneurs is the art of having budgets.
 Prior to maternity leave, putting together a strategic and reasonable budget is going to be very important for soon-to-be-mothers.
 Not only does this allow the review of income, expenses, and other matters, but it also allows women to track patterns and specifically understand how their baby will impact them financially.
-Of course, there is no set number and many variables which will impact the budget which needs to be set.